 Vague or abstract classroom rules don’t hold any meaning for young children.
 Abstract rules might includes words that young children don’t understand or know the meaning of, like “respect,” “obey,” or “responsible.”

-It’s important to keep your classroom rules positive and avoid using negative words like “don’t.”
+It’s also important to keep your classroom rules positive and avoid using negative words like “don’t.”
 When you focus on the positive instead of the negative, your classroom environment will also be a happier, more positive one.

 - Helping Hands (hold our your hands in front of you)